dbj-data/machine_wide/architecture/design.md

 Visual Studio (always the latest)

 VS Code is good editor/IDE for so called "full stack developers".
 NODE.JS, React, GO, Python, C# and such.
 It is developed by and geared towards non C++ projects.
 C/C++ Code extensions works but has a lot of bugs and issues as soon as one tries anything beyond trivial.
 It is developed by very small team of Type Script developers.
-Thus it is difficult to comunicate with them on non-trivial C++ compilation or development themes.
+Thus it is difficult to communicate with them on non-trivial C++ compilation or development themes.

 ## 1.7.
 MS STL

 Very fast when compiled in non C++ exceptions mode.
 No reason to use some other C++ libs collected around the GitHub.
 For example: MS STL std::vector is almost 50% faster vs EASTL vector.
 In release non C++ exceptions mode.

 ### 1.7.1.
-Be carefull to avoid std lib legacy labirynth
+Be careful to avoid std lib legacy labyrinth

 - no <iostream>
 - no <system_error>
 - no <exception>
 - be very economical with std::string
-- do not be affraid of mixing into your C++ code, modern ISO C features
+- do not be afraid of mixing into your C++ code, modern ISO C features
   - [VLA](https://gustedt.wordpress.com/2014/09/08/dont-use-fake-matrices/)
   - [compound literals](https://gustedt.wordpress.com/?s=compound+literals)
-  - mature and usefull numerous `__attribute__(())` extensions
+  - mature and useful numerous `__attribute__(())` extensions

 Avoid C++ abstractions for the sake of abstractions.
-Apparently Windows itself is developed in "C with classes" using cpp files.
-If want to get convinced what "grown ups" from MSFT think and how do they develop in C++, look up and study the [WIL](https://github.com/microsoft/wil) library.
+Apparently the word is now, Windows itself is developed in "C with classes" using cpp files.
+I think that is a "kindergarten syndrome".
+Very little experience and very little Architecture.

+If you want to get a glimpse of what "grown ups" from MSFT think and how do they develop in C++, look up and study the [WIL](https://github.com/microsoft/wil) library.

 ### 1.7.2.
 SEH